 For rest of dish

-- 2 tbsp pine nuts 17g, toasted (can be prepared ahead)
+- 2 tablespoon pine nuts toasted (can be prepared ahead)

 - Set the pasta to cook in a pot of boiling water according to packet instructions.
 Keep a note of cooking time and when you start it so you put peas in at the right time.